| Reloading the big cartridges The .55 Boys and 14.5mm x 113/114 can be reloaded,

 the cap and then a sturdy but small hook to pull them out - never had

+any luck with the hydraulic ram technique.
 These pictures show the process of fitting a 50BMG 8mm

 primer to a 14.5mm case with its 9mm primer pocket, you'll need access